 It is important to set up an Electrostatic Discharge (ESD)-free environment if you plan to work with electronics, especially during the assembly process.
-The most typical approach to dealing with ESD is to use tools like surface mats and wrist straps.
+The most typical approach to dealing with ESD is to use tools like anti-static mats and wrist straps.
 However, such an approach may not always be viable given that some electronics contain insulators whose static charges cannot be grounded to prevent ESD.
 If you want to be guaranteed an ESD-free workspace, ionizers may be the answer.
 They are not only cost effective but protect electronic devices where bench top mats and wrist straps fail.
 There are many types of ionizers available on the market today, so you will need to determine the model which is right for you.
 Here is a brief overview of some of the most popular ionizers:

 If you want to effectively use your workspace while protecting your electronic parts from static charges then overhead ionizers are your best option.
 The hanging capability of overhead ionizers ensures that they will not take up any space on your work table.
 Opting to buy high-quality overhead ionizers has added advantages, as such ionizers have great decay and balance capabilities ensuring they are durable for lengthy usage.
 2 or 3 fan overhead AC ionizers can provide a well-balanced and dense ionization air flow.
 The ionized air ensures no static charges remain on your work surfaces.